gigety/gigety/README.md

 # 🐸 🐸 🐸 Gigety 🐸 🐸 🐸
 Gigety is a personal POC project.
-Forever growing.
+Forever evoluting.

 End product is a place for users to share information in a secure fashion.
 The "user generated" information is searchable with geolocation properties available if desired.